Mycobacterium Kansasii

 United States

 The prevalence of M kansasii, an unusual pathogen in the pre-AIDS era, increased with the HIV pandemic.
 With the advent of HIV/AIDS in the United States, M kansasii became the second-most-common cause of NTM disease in patients with AIDS.
-M kansasii infection has typically been described as a disease of urban dwellers and of patients with high incomes and better standards of living.
+Mycobacterium kansasii infection typically has been described as a disease of urban dwellers and of patients with high incomes and better standards of living.
 A 5-year study of 3 northern California counties in the 1990s found that M kansasii infection was more common in census tracts with a lower median income.
 [4] This study estimated an overall incidence of 2.4 cases per 100,000 adults per year in the general population of northern California, 115 cases per 100,000 persons with HIV infection per year, and 647 cases per 100,000 persons with AIDS per year.

 M kansasii infection occurs throughout the United States, with the highest incidence in the Midwest and the Southwest.
 A national laboratory surveillance from 1982-1983 estimated the prevalence of M kansasii infection to be 0.3 case per 100,000 persons.
 This was confirmed by another laboratory-based data analysis at San Francisco General Hospital, which showed a decrease in NTM infection from 319 cases in 1993 to 59 in 2001 (P< 0.001).
 [5] A 2017 review of a US national hospitalization database found that M kansasii made up only 3% of all clinical isolates of NTM, with a higher frequency of isolation in the western states.
 [6]